Queen's University is situated on traditional Anishinaabe and Haudenosaunee Territory.

-- It’s ok to disagree with ideas, but do not make personal attacks.
+- It's alright to disagree with ideas, but do not make personal attacks.

-- Be open to being challenged or confronted on your ideas and to challenging others with the intent of facilitating growth.
+- Be open to being challenged or confronted on your ideas and challenge others with the intent of facilitating growth.
 Do not demean or embarrass others.

 - Encourage others to develop and share their ideas.